 The buckle is only average.
 It is a little stiff and not the easiest to operate, but it isn't the worst and only requires 1 thumb so there are harder options in the group.
 The chest clip is also average; the button itself is stiff and the two sides drag when sliding apart.
 The two sides are easy to mate up, but the sliding together to connect is also stiffer than the competition.

 The release button on the Safety 1st is hidden under padding, but is still easy to find and use

 The Safety 1st is about average for tightening and loosening of the harness.
 The harness tightens by pulling on the strap at the foot of the carrier, which is somewhat difficult to pull compared to the competition.
-The release button is also located at the foot of the carrier under about 3 inches of padding; it is easy to find and depress with one finger.
+The release button is also located at the foot under about 3 inches of padding; it is easy to find and depress with one finger.

 The release handle on the back of the Safety 1st carrier is easier to use than the release buttons on some of the other product's bases

 The carrier part of the seat fits seamlessly into place on the base and normally needs no adjustments or maneuvering to get it to attach.
 There is no visual indicator to ensure connection, but we were able to consistently install the seat with no connection problems, though giving the carrier a good tug can prevent thinking you have installed it when you haven't made a good connection.
 Releasing the seat is also easy and only requires squeezing the handle on the back of the carrier to disconnect it from the base.
 The release handle can also be used to help lift the carrier off the base.

 LATCH Anchors and Manual Storage